Clustering with Uniformity- and Neighbor-Based Random Geometric Graphs: Introduction and Motivation

-The article is organized as follows: (1) In Section \ref{sec:prelim_Clustering}, we review the state-of-the-art clustering methods from different categories, plus the mathematical foundation of KS-CCDs and RK-CCDs.
-(2) Section \ref{sec:UN-CCDs} details the limitations of RK-CCDs first, followed by the motivation and the algorithmic formulation of UN-CCDs.
-(3) In Section \ref{sec:Simulation_Clustering} and \ref{sec:Real-Data_clustering}, we apply UN-CCDs to real and complex datasets, demonstrating its advantages over RK-CCDs, KS-CCDs, and traditional clustering methods such as DBSCAN, $K$-means++, etc.
+The article is organized as follows: In Section \ref{sec:prelim_Clustering}, we review clustering methods from several major categories and summarize the mathematical foundations of KS-CCDs and RK-CCDs.
+Section \ref{sec:UN-CCDs} discusses the limitations of RK-CCDs and then presents the motivation and algorithmic formulation of UN-CCDs.
+Sections \ref{sec:Simulation_Clustering} and \ref{sec:Real-Data_clustering} report simulation and benchmark-data results, highlighting the behavior of UN-CCDs relative to RK-CCDs, KS-CCDs, and standard baseline methods within the evaluated settings.

+To help readers navigating the specialized terminology used throughout this paper, we enumerate a list of acronyms and their full terms below.